sara-nl/spicercourse/extras/README-adv.md

 ## Welcome bla bla bla

-#### 1. Getting familiar with Spider - point to a welcome to spider.md and then/ or directly to our wiki
+#### 1. Getting familiar with Spider - point to a welcome to spider.md and then/ or directly to our wiki.
+Run the welcome-to-spider example

 #### 2. Running a genomics pipeline